theangryangel/XI4N/docs/guides/lfs.rst

 4. It should now ask you to unlock LFS.
 Do so using the account name and GAME password you setup on `LFS.net`_.

-Configuring InSim
+Configuring Insim
 ^^^^^^^^^^^^^^^^^

 1. With the game running you can press `t` to open a chat dialog box.

 2. Type `/insim 29999`.
-This starts InSim on port 29999.
+This starts Insim on port 29999.
 If you receive a `bind failed` error message you will need to use a different port.
 Remember this port number as you will need to config xi4n to use it later.